sheltermanager/asm3/doc/manual/options.rst

   and manufacturer will be copied from the last vaccination on record of the vaccination type.

+* When I mark an animal held, make a note of it in the log: If this option is on, a log record is created when you mark an animal held along with the hold until date.

 * When I change the location of an animal, make a note of it in the log: If this option is on, a log record is created every time you change an animal's internal location with the new location so you can track the history of where